AboutSeptember 3, 2022 2023-02-05 20:05

 Computer Science for Georgia (CS4GA) is a collective impact effort by diverse stakeholders to bring quality CS education to all children in K-12 systems throughout Georgia’s 182 school districts.
 CS4GA has utilized the collective impact model to bring together stakeholders from all relevant sectors: school districts, industry, universities, philanthropy, state government, and others.
 CS4GA will ensure that underrepresented groups in particular receive the support they need to fully participate in CS education.

-Our goal is to have quality CS education for all children in Georgia.
+Our goal is to have quality CS education in Georgia for all its students!

 Why is CS4GA needed?

 Many Georgia schools suffer from pervasively low literacy and numeracy achievement.

 Efforts must intentionally address the needs of minority students in relation to stereotype threat, complex self-identities, lack of CS role models, and perceptions of fit in CS and technology.

 Better promotion and understanding of the diverse careers and content within CS and technology must be achieved.

 Largely, school infrastructures do not allow the flexibility to infuse CS and computing into ongoing systems.
 Creative approaches to CS curriculum integration will be needed to ensure CS is not just “the next new thing”.